-A comparison in http://symas.com/mdb/ encouraged me to write about LMDB situation within NoSQl databases.
-LMDB is a key/value NoSQL data base and this is A comparison of popular NoSQL databases.
+A comparison in http://symas.com/mdb/ encouraged me to write about LMDB situation within NoSQL databases.
+LMDB is a key/value NoSQL database and this is A comparison of popular NoSQL databases.

 There is another comparison in here if you are interested in to read more.
-One of the great features of LMDB is that it's a memory-mapped files like LevelDB (I think so!) and it makes the reading performance more and more.
+One of the great features of LMDB is that it's a memory-mapped file like LevelDB (I think so!) and it makes the reading performance more and more.
 If you refer the above link I mentioned, you can see the complete list of LMDB Capabilities:

 - Ordered-map interface (keys are always sorted, supports range lookups)

 - Fully transactional, full ACID semantics with MVCC.

 - Reader/writer transactions: readers don't block writers and writers don't block readers.
 Writers are fully serialized, so writes are always deadlock-free.